Thy word is very pure: therefore thy servant loveth it.

 The Bible is a mentor, a mirror and a map in that it teaches, reveals and guides any truth-seeking soul who is searching for God.

 The Bible teaches us many things about God Himself.
-Firstly, it tells us that He is all-powerful; “’Ah Lord God!
-Behold, You have made the heavens and the earth by Your great power and by Your outstretched arm!
-Nothing is too difficult for You, who shows lovingkindness to thousands, but repays the iniquity of fathers into the bosom of their children after them, O great and mighty God.
-The Lord of hosts is His name;” (Jeremiah 32.17-18).
+Firstly, it tells us that He is all-powerful; “Ah Lord God! behold, thou hast made the heaven and the earth by thy great power and stretched out arm, and there is nothing too hard for thee:“ (Jeremiah 32.17 KJV).

 God is frequently called Almighty (see Genesis 17.1/ Revelation 4.8).
 He has all power and there is nothing that is too difficult for Him to accomplish.
 He is more than able to hear the cries of a desperate, repentant soul and rescue that soul from the bonds of sin.